 It was within the first few days that we had completely fallen in love with the food scene here.
 Wether it was the simple breakfast of eggs and salsas, the seemingly unending selection of lunch options at the markets, or the street stalls that served up authentic Oaxacan cuisine late into the night; we were hooked.
 I’ll not get any more into the food of Oaxaca in this post, as you can check out the food specific post we did on the best food in Oaxaca.

 As mentioned earlier, we stayed the first week only a couple blocks from the Zocalo; and although there is no shortage of options in this area, prices are a little steeper.
-We paid roughly $30(CAD) per night at a fairly Spartan hostel, nothing to write home about.
+We paid roughly $30(CAD) per night at a fairly spartan hroom, that was nothing to write home about.
 However, we quickly found an AIRBnB to rent for just under $400 for the entire next month, which worked out to less than half the cost!
-It required a bit more walking, but nothing drastic, as it was a still less than a 25 minute walk to the Zocalo from our apartment; which was a nice way to be able to check out lesser-visited parts of town.
+It required a bit more walking, but nothing drastic.
+As it was a still less than a 25 minute walk to the Zocalo from our apartment, it was a nice way to be able to check out lesser-visited parts of town.

 It never happened.